 The tax treatment of business car finance depends on the finance type, vehicle CO2 emissions, and whether the vehicle is exclusively for business use.
 With hire purchase, you can claim capital allowances on the vehicle (enhanced for electric vehicles).
 With finance lease and contract hire, the monthly rentals are deductible business expenses (subject to a 15% restriction for high-CO2 cars).
 VAT-registered businesses can reclaim 50% of VAT on car finance payments – rising to 100% for vans and commercial vehicles with no private use.

 Company car tax (Benefit in Kind) applies if a director or employee uses the vehicle for personal journeys.
 BIK is calculated as a percentage of the vehicle’s P11D value, with the percentage determined by CO2 emissions.
-Zero-emission electric vehicles carry a 3% BIK rate in 2026, making them significantly more tax-efficient than petrol or diesel equivalents.
+Zero-emission electric vehicles carry a 4% BIK rate in the 2026/27 tax year, making them significantly more tax-efficient than petrol or diesel equivalents.
 Always consult your accountant before choosing a finance structure, as the optimal approach varies by tax position, vehicle use, and business type.

 Business vs Personal Car Finance: Key Differences